trailofbits/dylint/examples/general/non_local_effect_before_error_return/README.md

 **Known problems:**

 - The search strategy is exponential in the number of blocks in a function body.
-To help deal with complex bodies, the lint includes a "work limit" (see "Options" below).
+To help deal with complex bodies, the lint includes a "work limit" (see "Configuration" below).
 - Errors in loops are not handled properly.

 **Example:**